 Lasers are used for material processing because of the excellent focusability of laser beams.
 When focused through lenses and mirrors, the energy density in the focus spot is so high that metals and other materials can be melted and vaporized.
 The principal factors that distinguish different types of lasers and determine the particular laser suitable for a specific application are pulse duration, wavelength, output power, spatial coherence and cost per watt of laser power.
-The three principal types of laser technologies currently used for material processing are CO2 lasers, solid-state lasers and diode lasers.
-CO2 lasers, which use CO2 gas as the lasing medium, are divided into high-power (above 500 watts) and low-power (below 500 watts) applications.
-There are two methods for CO2 excitation, radio frequency ("RF" or "HF") and direct current ("DC") excitation.
-Most high-power CO2 lasers are based on gas flow, in which a continuous supply of fresh laser gas flows through the laser cavity to create the energy necessary for excitation.
-Due to their ability to generate comparatively high levels of continuous-wave ("CW") power, CO2 lasers are a particularly attractive laser medium for material processing applications.
-Material processing applications for CO2 laser sources vary according to the power output and configuration of the laser system.
-The primary applications for high-power CO2 lasers are cutting and welding of metal.
-Low-power CO2 lasers are used principally for marking, cutting and engraving of non-metal materials.
-While both low- and high-power CO2 lasers are used for cutting, the materials they are used to process and their physical size can vary significantly.

-Solid-state lasers use flash lamps or laser diodes as source of excitation and are referred to as "flash-lamp pumped" or "diode-pumped".
+The three principal types of laser technologies currently used for material processing are CO_2 lasers, solid-state lasers and diode lasers.

+CO_2 lasers, which use CO_2 gas as the lasing medium, are divided into high-power (above 500 watts) and lowpower (below 500 watts) applications.
+There are two methods for CO_2 excitation, radio frequency ("RF" or "HF") and direct current ("DC") excitation.
+Most high-power CO_2 lasers are based on gas flow, in which a continuous supply of fresh laser gas flows through the laser cavity to create the energy necessary for excitation.
+Due to their ability to generate comparatively high levels of continuous-wave ("CW") power, CO_2 lasers are a particularly attractive laser medium for material processing applications.
+Material processing applications for CO_2 laser sources vary according to the power output and configuration of the laser system.
+The primary applications for high-power CO_2 lasers are cutting and welding of metal.
+Low-power CO_2 lasers are used principally for marking, cutting and engraving of non-metal materials.
+While both low- and high-power CO_2 lasers are used for cutting, the materials they are used to process and their physical size can vary significantly.
+Solid-state lasers use flash lamps or laser diodes as source of excitation and are referred to as "flash-lamppumped" or "diode-pumped" lasers.
 The lasing medium is a solid-state crystal, generally in the form of a rod or a disc.
-The crystal material is either Neodymium Yttrium Aluminium Garnet (Nd:YAG) or Neodymium Vanadate (Nd:YVO4).
-The crystal rod is positioned in a cavity, which is either a gold or ceramic reflector, and pumped using flash lamps or laser diodes from the side, or alternatively the rod is pumped from its ends with laser diodes.
-Typical output powers vary from 3 to 500 watts from a single rod and output powers up to 6,000 watts can be achieved by combining several cavities within a resonator.
-Solid-state lasers can be run either in a pulsed or continuous-wave manner.
-Marking applications generally require higher pulsing frequencies which are achieved by inserting a Q-switch, which is a fast electro-optical shutter, into the laser resonator, enabling frequencies to be switched up or down in multiples of 10 kHz at a time.
-Recent development efforts in the area of solid-state lasers have focused on a process commonly referred to as "disc design".
-In the "disc design" the lasing medium is a thin crystal (typically Ytterbium:YAG) disc, which is excited by laser diodes in an optical multi-pass configuration.
+Widely used crystal rod material is either Neodymium Yttrium Aluminium Garnet (Nd:YAG) or Neodymium Vanadate (Nd:YVO4).
+The rod is positioned in a cavity, which is either a gold or ceramic reflector, and pumped using flash lamps or laser diodes from the side, or alternatively the rod is pumped from its ends with laser diodes.
+Typical output powers vary from 3 to 1,000 watts from a single rod and output powers up to 8,000 watts can be achieved by combining several cavities within a resonator.
+In the "disc design" the lasing medium is a thin crystal (typically Ytterbium:YAG) disc, which is excited by laser diodes in an optical multipass configuration.
+By using multiple thin disc laser heads within one resonator, several kilowatts of power can be generated.
+Fiber lasers use semiconductor diodes as the light source to pump specialty optical fibers, which are infused with rare earth ions.
+These fibers are called active fibers and are comparable in diameter to a human hair.
+The laser emission is created within optical fibers and delivered through a flexible cable.